nkraj7266/LendingBorrowingDApp/README.md

-# Steps to run DApp on local server
+# Basic Lending and Borrowing dApp

-## Use These Command for React, Hardhat and Ethers
+## Steps to run dApp on local server

-Make sure to `cd .\app-name` before installing Hardhat
+Use These Command for installing React, Hardhat and Ethers, make sure to `cd .\app-name` before installing Hardhat

 ```js
 npm create-react-app app-name